Neverland (Alien: Earth): Plot

-In 2120, the Maginot, a space vessel from the Weyland-Yutani Corporation, is in a 65-year mission to obtain specimens from different planets for scientific research.
-After a short break, the crew returns to stasis.
-Soon afterwards, the vessel comes under attack when the specimens break free, with cyborg security officer Morrow reporting to the company that all other crew members have perished.
-After ignoring their pleas for help, Morrow locks himself in the vessel's crash room moments before it collides with Earth.
+In 2120, the Maginot, a research vessel from deep space belonging to the Weyland-Yutani Corporation, is on a 65-year mission to obtain zoological specimens from different planets for scientific research.
+After a short break, the crew return to their stasis chambers.
+Soon afterwards, the vessel comes under attack when the specimens break free.
+Security officer Kumi Morrow, a cyborg, reports that all other crew members have perished.
+After ignoring their pleas for help, Morrow locks himself in the vessel's impact room moments before colliding with Earth.

 On Earth, the Prodigy Corporation conducts experiments at the "Neverland" Research Island.
-The young CEO, Boy Kavalier, oversees a successful procedure that transfers the consciousness of Marcy Hermit, a terminally ill 11-year-old girl, into a synthetic body.
-She is given the name "Wendy" by Kavalier, who harbors an obsession with the story of Peter Pan and its concept of agelessness and immortality.
-As Wendy adjusts to her new body, she assists Kavalier and behavioral therapist Dame Sylvia with the creation of new hybrids: Slightly, Curly, Nibs, Smee, and Tootles, nicknamed "Lost Boys".
+The young CEO, Boy Kavalier, oversees a successful procedure that transfers the consciousness of Marcy Hermit, a terminally ill 11-year-old girl, into a synthetic body, creating a hybrid.
+Marcy is given the name "Wendy" by Kavalier, who harbours an obsession with the story of Peter Pan and its concepts of agelessness and immortality.
+As Wendy adjusts to her new body, she assists Kavalier and behavioural therapist Dame Sylvia with the creation of new hybrids: Slightly, Curly, Nibs, Smee, and Tootles, nicknamed the "Lost Boys".

-The Maginot crashes in the Prodigy city of New Siam.
-Wendy's brother Joe, a Prodigy paramilitary medic who believes his sister died from her illness, and his squad are assigned to check the scene.
-Morrow emerges and attempts to secure the area until the squad enters the ship.
-Two of the soldiers reach the lab, with one unaware that a leech-like specimen has made its way to his body.
-Morrow intercepts both soldiers and forces them to cuff themselves in the lab, while he leaves to find the rest.
-While watching the news report, Wendy sees Joe and convinces Kavalier to let her inspect the crash, but he assigns synthetic science officer Kirsh to monitor her.
+The Maginot crashes into the Prodigy city of New Siam.
+Wendy's human brother Joe, a Prodigy paramilitary medic who believes his sister died from her illness, is assigned to a search and rescue team.
+Morrow emerges and attempts to secure the area until Joe's team board the ship.
+Two soldiers, Hoyt and Anant, reach the laboratory, with Hoyt unaware that a leech-like specimen has made its way into his armor.
+Morrow intercepts both soldiers and forces them to handcuff themselves to a pole, while he leaves to search for the Xenomorph.
+While watching a news report, Wendy sees Joe and convinces Kavalier to let her inspect the crash site, but the latter assigns synthetic science officer Kirsh to monitor her.

-On their way to the crash, Wendy and Kirsh discuss both the faults and potential of the human race, with Wendy revealing she is determined to save her brother.
-The two cuffed soldiers are attacked and killed by the leech-like specimens, which feed on their blood.
-Joe and his squad locate the stasis chamber, finding the corpses of the rest of the crew.
-They follow a blood trail, failing to notice a dead arthropod-like creature.
-As the ship begins collapsing, the doors seal, locking them in the ship.
+On their way to the crash site, Wendy and Kirsh discuss both the faults and potential of the human race, with Wendy revealing she is determined to save her brother.
+Unable to escape, Hoyt and Anant are attacked and killed by the leeches, which feed on their blood.
+Joe and his team locate the stasis chambers, finding the crew's corpses.
+They follow a trail of blood, failing to notice a dead Facehugger.
+As the ship begins to collapse, the doors seal shut, locking them inside.

 Production

 Development

 Series creator Noah Hawley wrote and directed the episode.

-In July 2025, FX announced that the first episode of the season would be titled "Neverland", and that it would be written and directed by series creator Noah Hawley, marking his first credits for the series.
+In July 2025, FX announced that the first episode of the first season of Alien: Earth would be titled "Neverland", and that it would be written and directed by series creator Noah Hawley, marking his first credits for the series.